-Bad software security can also cost a massive amount of money in the event that it allows a breach.
-If major companies are able to be hacked, it is much easier to hack those that do not have access to the money to back their security protocols.
+Ineffective software security can also cost a massive amount of money in the event that it allows a breach to happen.
+If major companies are prone to being hacked, it becomes arguably much easier to hack those that do not have access to the resources to back their security protocols.

 Money & Risk

-In a perfect world, budgets are limitless and as a result, security is at a premium.
-However, since budgets have a limit, most companies have to decide how much coverage they need.
+In a perfect world, budgets are limitless and premium security solutions are available to everyone.
+However, since budgets are limited, most companies have to decide how much coverage they need.

-Automated tools help minimize risk while offering great security to save on outside expenses.
+Automated tools help minimize risk while offering great security solutions.
 They do this because such automated tools allow for less human interaction.
 Less human interaction saves the company money.
 The best security is the one that is not noticed.
-If it is not noticeable, then it is doing its job because there are no negative effects of a possible breach.
+If it is not noticeable, then it is doing its job especially when there are no breaches.

 Validation Of Data

-In becoming completely sure that sensitive data is validated, there leaves little room for a hacker to place any malicious code within the software.
+By ensuring that sensitive data is validated, there’s little room for a hacker to place malicious code within a software.

 Identify Sensitive Data